 Sometimes, however, a special & specialized artist might find more creative uses for those lazy rocks.
 This is John J. Shaver‘s mission.
 He makes those rocks work for a living.
 No longer shall they lay about in piles, he makes them balance on their toes just like any other itinerant performer.

-John himself doesn’t aim to construct bird sculptures, he simply delights in balancing the rocks, so that we, the observers, can enjoy our own similitudes.
+For many people, these balanced stones resemble birds, any bird.
+I saw an owl as I was walking by this morning, Barry saw a puffin and John mentioned a vacationer to me, who saw penguins all over the place.
+Still hoping for a blue-footed booby … John himself doesn’t aim to construct bird sculptures, he simply delights in balancing the rocks, so that we, the observers, can enjoy our own similitudes.
 His art is very much in tune with our time in history.
-He neither brings, nor takes away, only using material already present.
-The tide will either erase his balanced birds together with his footprints in the sand, or randomly leave them balanced for another passing human to enjoy.
+He neither brings nor takes away, only using material already present.
+The tide will either erase his balanced birds together with his footprints in the sand or randomly leave them balanced for another passing human to enjoy.

 Thank you, John, for a delightful experience!